 It is crucial to have a dentist examine your mouth at the first sign of discomfort.
 In most cases, a rigorous oral hygiene routine will prevent toothaches or discomfort.
 However, many potential factors can cause tooth or gum pain, including the following:

 Whether the pain comes on gradually or suddenly when a cavity, you should still consider these equally concerning.
 This should be taken care of as soon as possible to prevent an infection takes hold.

 Whether you grind your teeth in your sleep and gradually wear them down, or you sustain an injury in some more immediate way, for instance, while playing sports, a fractured or damaged tooth can be very painful – don’t ignore it.
 Your dentist may recommend treating it with a filling, crown or bonding.

 If you have a teeth-grinding habit then you may also experience some amount of sensitivity.
 Speak with your dentist for tips on how to break this harmful habit.

 When wisdom teeth become impacted, they often become quite painful due to the pressure they inflict on the surrounding teeth or infection.
 Impacted wisdom teeth can also lead to secondary issues including tooth damage and crowding if there isn’t enough space for them to erupt properly.

-Bacterial infections may lead to pockets filled with pus.
+When you suffer from an infection that leads to a dental abscess the result will be a pocket filled with pus on the inside of your mouth.
 This not only creates painful sensitivity, but can also develop into a more serious, or even life-threatening, condition.